RandomFractals/CyberDash/README.md

 - hook up redis and check for tweet duplicates from tweeps that post same articles every day for promo

-# This Twitter Bot API References
+# This Twitter Bot 3rd party API References

 https://github.com/motdotla/dotenv - used for bot config

 https://github.com/ttezel/twit - used for Twitter API calls

+https://github.com/log4js-node/log4js-node - used for bot info, debug and error logging

 Official 'Standard' Twitter filter and search tweets APIs: